alonitac/DevOpsJan22/11_aws_demos/storage_demos.md

 1. Create SSE-S3 encrypted bucket in the same region of your EC2 instance.
 2. Connect to your instance over SSH, use [aws s3api put-object](https://docs.aws.amazon.com/cli/latest/reference/s3api/put-object.html) command to upload an object to your bucket.
+3. Repeat the same with SSE-KMS encrypted bucket.
+4. Follow [this](https://aws.amazon.com/premiumsupport/knowledge-center/s3-console-access-certain-bucket/) aws blog to allow your instance to access a certain bucket only.
+5. Update you IAM policy to access only a certain "folder" in your bucket.

 ---